 Another great benefit of having pigs on our farm is that pigs love to eat almost anything.
 We can give them food scraps from the house, the extra dairy milk, weeds, and any plants you want to remove.

 I recommend researching heritage pig breeds and finding where to purchase your heritage breed at The Livestock Conservatory.
-One of our favorite heritage breeds to raise is the American Guinea Hog.
+One of our favorite heritage breeds to raise is the American Guinea Hog, but hands down my favorite are the Gloucestershire Old Spots.

-We raise Guinea Hogs for a few reasons.
-Guinea Hogs have strong genetics, which makes raising pigs on a homestead much easier.
+We raise Old Spots for a few reasons.
+But both Old Spots and Guinea Hogs have strong genetics, which makes raising pigs on a homestead much easier.
 These genetics provide a multitude of desirable characteristics.

-- Expert Forgers – Guinea hogs will root wherever you put them.
+- Expert Forgers – They’ll root wherever you put them.
 They work well for permaculture farmers like us because we rotate animals and the pigs turn with them.

-- Quality Meat – Guinea hogs are known for their tender meat and high-quality fat content.
+- Quality Meat – They’re are known for their tender meat and high-quality fat content.

 - Docile – They are calm and gentle, which makes things easier.

-- Low Farrowing Complications – If you are breeding your guinea hogs, they prove to have fewer complications in farrowing.
+- Low Farrowing Complications – If you are breeding your pigs, they prove to have fewer complications in farrowing.

-- A Smaller Breed – If you are just starting with raising pigs, guinea hogs are on the small side of pigs.
+- A Smaller Breed – If you are just starting to raise pigs, these breeds are on the smaller side of pigs.
 Being a small breed makes them great for a smaller farm.

-- Easy To Train – American Guinea Hogs are easy to train and very smart pigs.
+- Easy To Train – They’re easy to train and very smart pigs.

 Is Raising Pigs for You